Needs a location

 I assure all the money will be used for the intended purpose frugally, judiciously and professionally.

 No donation is too small, and all donations will be received with much gratitude.
-Donations of $100 or more will receive a letter of appreciation.

 Many of you James River Hikers have personally labored on the trails contributing to our substantial achievements in giving back to the community.
 Many more of you would have if your schedules had permitted.